superfly/docs/reference/scaling.html.md

           Count: 4
 ```

-This application uses the shared-cpu-1x (one shared CPU) VM size, with 512MB of RAM for each instance and there should be four instances created of it created.
+This application uses the shared-cpu-1x (one shared CPU) VM size, with 512MB of RAM for each instance and there should be four instances of it created.

 ## Anchor Scaling